BenjaminPelletier/dss/authserver/docker/README.md

 ### Dockerfile_authserver

-This Dockerfile builds an image containing the InterUSS Platform auth server serving via HTTP.
+This Dockerfile builds an image containing a simple auth server serving via HTTP.
 It is insecure to use this auth server by itself because users authenticate with Basic authentication, so passwords are sent in the clear without an HTTPS wrapper.

-### Dockerfile_authreverseproxy
+### private.pem & public.pem

-This Dockerfile builds an image containing an nginx reverse proxy intended to gate requests and to the provide HTTPS access to the auth server.
+This is an example keypair generated via the method described in "Access token key pair" below for the purpose of expediting the ability to run a test instance.

-### docker-compose.yaml
+### roster.txt

-This docker-compose configuration brings up an entire InterUSS Platform auth server in a single command (after supplying the required resources).
-By default, HTTPS access to the server is available on port 8121.
+This is an example roster of users (and passwords) for the purpose of expediting the ability to run and use a test instance.

 ## Running an auth server